adammhaile/Elpis/README.md

  * Purchase songs from Amazon
  * Automatically reconnects on session timeout (no more "Are you still listening...")
  * Creating stations
- * Media Key support (Global and Application level)
+ * Custom Media Key support (Global and Application level)
  * Automatic update check and download within the client
  * Last.FM Scrobbling
  * HTTP Api allowing a user to control Elpis remotely.
 Here's a remote control called [ElpisRemote](https://github.com/seliver/ElpisRemote)